mstoreytr/popular-movie-udacity/README.md

 https://developers.themoviedb.org/3/getting-started/introduction

-Once you have a key of your own please update the field "movieKEY" in MovieListActivity.java or use the TODO finder in Android Studio to quickly find it.
+Once you have a key of your own please update the field "movieKEY" in MovieRespository.java or use the TODO finder in Android Studio to quickly find it.